What is temperature hypersensitivity?IN BRIEF

-Thermoceptive hypersensitivity is when a person is extremely sensitive to temperature.
-Certain hot or cold temperatures can be felt very intensely and pose a real challenge.
-It’s not a question of willpower or maturity.
-The discomfort felt is real and can cause suffering.
+Thermoceptive hypersensitivity is characterized by an excessive reaction to temperature variations.
+Certain sensations of heat or cold can be perceived extremely intensely, making everyday situations particularly challenging to manage.
+It’s not a matter of willpower or maturity.
+The discomfort felt is very real and can cause genuine suffering.

-For some autistic people, it’s difficult to understand what’s happening when the signal for hot or cold is perceived.
-This can lead to reactions that seem exaggerated.
+For some autistic people, it can be difficult to understand what’s happening when the signal for heat or cold is perceived.
+This can result in reactions that may seem disproportionate to others.

 Symptoms of temperature hypersensitivity